tejashri1510/AnimalHealthCare/README.md

 👩‍🔬 Maintained By
 Tejashri Shirsath
-Software Developer | ML Enthusiast | Final Year Project @ PraniSakha
+Software Developer | ML Enthusiast | Project @ PraniSakha

 ⭐ If you like this project, give it a star!
-📬 For any questions, reach out at [your-email@example.com]